CSPM Best practices (and mistakes to avoid)

 By doing so, it limits the risk that could lead to a data breach or leak.

+• Enables compliance to be verified and demonstrated.
 The task of identifying cloud security misconfigurations by using a set of benchmarks and best practices.

-• Helps enforce governance across organisations
+• It helps enforce governance across organisations

-CSPM can help enforce governance everywhere, helping to take pressure off less security-involved teams e.g. dev teams.
+CSPM can help enforce governance everywhere, helping to take pressure off less security-involved teams e.g., dev teams.

 • Continuous monitoring of the cloud environment